cuappdev/eatery-ios/README.md

 [UPDATE] We now use Cocoapods.
 Run `pod install` before opening xcode and make sure you use the .xcworkspace from now on.

+When cloning the current version, call `git clone --recursive https://github.com/cuappdev/eatery.git`

+If you already have the project installed, call `git submodule update --init --recursive`

 ## Architecture
 [coming soon]